JL262626/jacklerobotics.com/_projects/demo-project/index.md

 {% include image-gallery.html images="BOB_wiringdiagram.png" height="500" %}
 Wiring Diagram
 - The electronics are built around an ESP32 microcontroller that performs real‑time PID updates, issues motor commands, and communicates with the vision system.
-- Each actuator is driven by a TMC2209 stepper driver, supplied iwth a 24V poer supply and a buck converter
+- Each actuator is driven by a TMC2209 stepper driver, supplied with a 24V poer supply and a buck converter
 - A custom PCB integrates the ESP32, stepper drivers, power regulation, limit‑switch inputs, and filtering components into a compact, noise‑resistant layout.
 - A dedicated ESP32‑S3‑CAM mounted above the platform handles image capture and processing, sending ball‑position data to the main controller over serial.
 {% include image-gallery.html images="BOB_internals.jpg" height="300" %}